 Gretha and her new husband did not seem particularly well-suited.

-Despite the acrimony in their marriage, 21-year-old Gretha gave birth to a son, Norman, when she was 21.
-The MacLeods set sail shortly afterwards for the Dutch East Indies (present-day Indonesian), where they lived in military housing in Java and Sumatra.
+Despite the acrimony in their marriage, Gretha gave birth to a son they named Norman, when she was 21.
+The MacLeods set sail shortly afterwards for the Dutch East Indies (present-day Indonesia), where they lived in military housing in Java and Sumatra.
 In 1898, Gretha had another child, a daughter she named Louise Jeanne.
 The child was nicknamed Non.

 Financially speaking, the Gretha’s family was doing well.
 They had enough money to employ servants.
 Things were not going well in their marriage, though.
 MacLeod was known for his heavy drinking and philandering.
 Gretha was also carrying on with other men.
 It became monotonous, as well as sordid.
 They accused each other of infidelity.